 Funding is calculated for each of the four school terms and allocated through credit funding.

 Calculation details

-PSD resources are allocated according to enrolment information provided by schools via the prior to budget-critical dates early each term.
+PSD resources are allocated according to enrolment information provided by schools via the Program for Students with Disabilities Management System (PSDMS) prior to budget-critical dates early each term.